YBilodeau/Regression---Prediction-of-Grocery-Sales/README.md

 ![image](https://github.com/YBilodeau/Regression-Prediction-of-Grocery-Sales/blob/3d5391ff99d6b1ccdf8a43be28ff865e8926c7b0/Images/Average%20Item%20Sales%20by%20Item%20Fat%20Content.png)

-Low Fat Items contributed much more significantly to the Company
+Low Fat Items contributed much more significantly to the Total Company Sales.

 Outlet Fat Content does have some correlation with the an Item's Average Outlet Sales.
 Though the amount may not be overly helpful in predicting Item's Average Outlet Sales.